shubhamd99/full_android/README.md

 ## StateFlow
 StateFlow is a state-holder observable flow that emits the current and new state updates to its collectors.
 The current state value can also be read through its `value` property.

+## produceState: convert non-Compose state into Compose state

+produceState launches a coroutine scoped to the Composition that can push values into a returned State.
+Use it to convert non-Compose state into Compose state, for example bringing external subscription-driven state such as Flow, LiveData, or RxJava into the Composition.

 ## Room
 The Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.